-One of the first star patterns to catch your eye in the late summer and early fall is a distinctive group of five bright stars in the northeastern sky forming the shape of the letter "W." This familiar pattern represents Cassiopeia, the ancient Ethiopian Queen.
-The five stars of the W-pattern actually form the outline of the Queen's throne, hanging upside down in the sky.
+One of the first star patterns to catch your eye in the late summer and early fall is a distinctive group of 5 bright stars in the northeastern sky that forms the shape of a letter W. This familiar star pattern represents the chair or throne of Cassiopeia, the Queen, hanging upside down in the sky.
 Why upside down?

-Greek mythology explains that Cassiopeia is being punished for boastful arrogance.
-She had a bad habit of doting on her beautiful daughter, Andromeda, and once went so far as to claim that Andromeda was more beautiful than the sea nymphs, who were the pride and joy of Poseidon, the mythological god of the sea.
-Poseidon punished Cassiopeia by placing her in the sky close to the pole star so that, as she rotates around the pole, she spends half of the year upside down, clinging to her throne for dear life.
-Let this be a lesson to all the vain and boastful people out there.
+Greek mythology explains that Cassiopeia is being punished for her boastful arrogance.
+She had a bad habit of doting on her beautiful daughter, Andromeda, and once went so far as to claim that Andromeda was more beautiful than the sea nymphs, the daughters of Poseidon, the mythological god of the sea. ‘

 Recommended Stories For You

-And while in the vicinity of Cassiopeia, check out that misty patch of light just east of the star Segin at the left tip of the "W." It's the famous Double Star Cluster, also called h and Chi Persei, and it is spectacular when seen through binoculars!
+And, while in the vicinity of Cassiopeia, check out that misty patch of light just east of the star Segin at the left tip of the W. It's the famous double star cluster, also called h and Chi Persei, and it is stunning when seen through binoculars or a small telescope.